michaelrsweet/michaelrsweet.github.com/pappl/index.md

 Requirements
 ------------

-PAPPL requires a POSIX-compliant host operating system such as Linux®, macOS®, QNX®, or VxWorks®, a "make" utility that supports the `include` directive (like GNU make), a C99-compatible C compiler such as GCC or Clang, and the "pkg-config" utility.
+PAPPL requires Microsoft® Windows® 10 or higher or a POSIX-compliant host operating system such as Linux®, macOS®, QNX®, or VxWorks®, a "make" utility that supports the `include` directive (like GNU make), a C99-compatible C compiler such as GCC or Clang, and the "pkg-config" utility.
 It also requires the following support libraries:

 - Avahi 0.8 or later (except on macOS) for mDNS/DNS-SD support
 - CUPS 2.2 or later for the CUPS libraries